Mbale City Tour

 The Tororo Rock

-The rock is tucked approximately 5 kilometers (3.1mi) southeast of the central business district of the town and it is reported that Tororo Rock is visible from anywhere in Tororo district.
-The rock is a major tourist attraction with the highest altitude being 4,865 feet (1,483m) with a gradient of approximately 0.75 from the east to west.
-The rock slopes harbor ancestral caves and various rock paintings and Tororo town is just a 45minutes drive from Mbale.
+This place is generally tucked approximately 5 kilometers (3.1mi) southeast of the central business district of the town.
+More so, it is reported that Tororo Rock is visible from anywhere in Tororo district.
+Besides, it is a major tourist attraction with the highest altitude being 4,865 feet with a gradient of approximately 0.75 from the east to west.
+On the other hand, the slopes harbor ancestral caves and various rock paintings and Tororo town is just a 45minutes drive from Mbale.

 Kapkwai Forest Exploration Centre

-This forest exploration centre is located at Kapkwai, 13km from Sipi town, and doubles as an educational centre for schools and also acts as a trail head to all the climbers using the Sipi trail to the caldera.
+Generally, this is a forest exploration centre is located at Kapkwai, 13km from Sipi town.
+It also doubles as an educational centre for schools and also acts as a trail head to all the climbers using the Sipi trail to the caldera.

 Nyero Rock Paintings

 These rocks are situated 65km north of Mbale and there are several finest rock art sites in this region.
-Three panels are found within the extensive granite outcrop of Moru Ikara, 10km from Kumi Town and 55km from the Mbale city on the Soroti road.
+Three panels are found within the extensive granite outcrop of Moru Ikara.
+It is 10km from Kumi Town and 55km from the Mbale city on the Soroti road.
 The most impressive is panel which includes two canoes bearing human figures and more strange signs and writings.

 Where to stay?